gulp-community/gulp-pug/README.md

  - `opts.data` (`Object`): Same as `opts.locals`.
  - `opts.client` (`Boolean`): Compile Pug to JavaScript code.
  - `opts.pug`: A custom instance of Pug for `gulp-pug` to use.
+ - `opts.verbose`: display name of file from stream that is being compiled.

 To change `opts.filename` use [`gulp-rename`][gulp-rename] before `gulp-pug`.

 Returns a stream that compiles Vinyl files as Pug.